The Complete Guide to Surfing Sanur

 When is the best time to surf Sanur?

-Sanur is a wet season wave as the surf breaks fast east, and the wind is predominanly West and South West in the months from November to March.
-During the dry season from April to October the trade winds blow from the South East which is onshore.
-Change-over in the season March-April and October-November are usually good as the wind is light and variable most days.
-In the dry season it is possible to get clean waves early morning but the surf is usally blown out by around 10am
+Sanur is a wet season wave as the surf breaks fast east, and the wind is predominantly West and South West in the months from November to March.
+During the dry season from April to October, the trade winds blow from the Southeast, which is onshore.
+Change-over in the season, March-April and October-November are usually good as the wind is light and variable most days.
+In the dry season, it is possible to get clean waves early morning or on a cloudy, rainy day; however, the surf is usually blown out by around 10 am.

 Most surf breaks in Sanur are accessed via boat due to their distance from shore, operating primarily on medium to high tides.
 While waves can work on low tide, accessing them often requires a challenging walk over reefs, making it impractical.